Academics & Research – Academics & Instruction

 e.
 One quarter is allowed to restore the cumulative GPA to the minimum 3.0.

 f.
-Faculty of the department offering the degree, with the approval of the Graduate Studies Office, may extend the probationary period by one quarter, when warranted by special circumstances.
+Faculty of the department offering the degree, with the approval of the Graduate Programs Office, may extend the probationary period by one quarter, when warranted by special circumstances.

 g.
 Students on probation may not be advanced to candidacy or schedule their comprehensive exams.

 h.
-Students unable to restore their cumulative GPA to 3.0 or above in the additional quarter of probation shall be terminated from the program.
+Students unable to restore their cumulative GPA to 3.0 or above in the additional quarter of probation shall be dismissed from the program.

 i.
 Individual departments/programs may have requirements that are more restrictive.
 Such requirements supersede those stated here.

 j.
-Students who have been academically dismissed from a graduate program may reapply for admission.
-In addition to the application for readmission to graduate studies and meeting all admission requirements specified by the program, applicants who have been dismissed must also submit a written petition to the program stating their readiness to pursue the degree and addressing the circumstances that led to dismissal.
+Students who have been academically dismissed from a graduate program for failure to meet the 3.0 cumulative GPA requirement may reapply for admission.
+In addition to the application for readmission to the Graduate Programs Office and meeting all admission requirements specified by the program, applicants who have been dismissed must also submit a written petition to the program stating their readiness to pursue the degree and addressing the circumstances that led to dismissal.
 Applicants who are then readmitted will be allowed to register for one quarter only.
 At the end of the initial quarter, continuation is contingent upon recommendation from the program and the approval of the appropriate Vice Provost or designee.
 Students who have been readmitted will have up to two quarters to return to good academic standing with a cumulative graduate GPA of at least 3.0.
 Extensions of probationary status may be approved on the written recommendation of the program and with the approval of the appropriate Vice Provost or designee.
-Students who are not recommended for continuation are not eligible for one year to reapply for admission to graduate studies. [ 6.5 verbatim].
+Students who are not recommended for continuation are not eligible for one year to reapply for admission to graduate study. [§ 6.5 verbatim].
 Re-application does not guarantee re-admission.

 a.
 Program requirements shall not be satisfied with any course credit in which a grade below C is earned.
 Only two courses in a student’s degree program may be below a grade of B-.
-Repeating courses for which a grade of less than B- was received does not negate this rule.
-Individual departments/programs may have requirements that are more restrictive; such requirements would supersede those stated
+Courses with a grade lower than a B- may be repeated.
+Only the higher grade will count toward the cumulative GPA.
+Individual departments/programs may have requirements that are more restrictive; such requirements would supersede those stated here.

 c.
 Pass/No Credit grades are utilized only in designated graduate level courses.
 The P/NC grade is mandatory for all students enrolled in courses so designated by departments.
 Students may count P/NC graded courses in their graduate degree work, but they must complete at least 75% of the quarter credits required for the program as graded work.
 Upper division courses (300-400) with P/NC grades cannot be included as part of a graduate degree program.